Keeping your baby close to you in a sling or carrier has so many benefits for the whole family.

 An upright, gently moving position can make babies with reflux or digestive problems more comfortable.

 It supports parent-child bonding and may ease symptoms of postnatal depression.
-It’s also a great way for other family members or caregivers to build strong, healthy connections to baby.
+It’s also a great way for other family members or caregivers to build strong, healthy connections with your baby.

 Breastfeeding is promoted through the continued close contact that babywearing gives you.
 It is possible to breastfeed or bottle feed in any sling, though the ability to do so depends on a number of factors.